 Why Auto Insurance?

 - It is the law: Most states require you to carry minimum of liability insurance.
-In Oregon you are required by law to have liability coverage, property liability, personal injury protection, and uninsured and underinsured bodily injury liability.
-In Washington you are required to carry liability insurance only.
+In Oregon you are required by law to have bodily liability coverage, property liability, personal injury protection, and uninsured and underinsured bodily injury liability (link to OR DMV insurance).
+In Washington you are required to carry bodily liability insurance and property coverage (link to WA DMV insurance).

 - Bank: If you have a lienholder on your vehicle, the bank will require you to carry full coverage (comprehensive and collision) on the vehicle because they want to make sure their assets are protected in case of accident, vandalism, and theft.